orlarey/faust-slides/README.md

 	...
 	\input{footheaders/footer.tex}

-It is therefore very easy to modify the `presentation1.tex` file in order to add or remove slides according to your own needs.
-New presentations can be added to the folder.
+It is therefore very easy to modify the `presentation1.tex` file to add or remove slides according to your own needs.
+New presentations can also be added to the folder.
 If the name of the new presentation starts with `presentation` it will be automatically recognize by the Makefile and translated to pdf.

 ## Slides